MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 npm run dev
 ```

-This displays a `localhost` URL in your terminal, where you can view the dapp in your browser.
+The terminal will have a `localhost` URL, from which you can view the dapp in your browser.

 :::note tip
 If you are using VS Code, you can run the `code .` command to open the project.